Roy Thomson Hall Toronto

 I recently attended an outstanding Japanese drum (taiko) show performed by Todo Company.
 The performance was incredibly spectacular and impressive.
 The drums were hypnotic, transporting the audience to a fantastical world.
 The entire two-hour show was thoroughly enjoyable.
 The sound quality was magnificent.
 Ample paid parking options were available around the hall, including underground parking.
 The venue was also easily accessible by TTC.
 The staff's courteous and friendly demeanor created a welcoming atmosphere for patrons.

-C Khan - 2 months ago
+C Khan - 5 months ago

 Great concert hall!
 Good for music and very comfort seatings.
 TSO home.
 Very good

-Goldy Wong - a month ago
+Goldy Wong - 4 months ago

 Directions